Have you ever felt overwhelmed by many ongoing debts and liabilities? Unsure of which ones you should pay off first?

 One good illustration is your credit card bill.
-Let’s say you have four different credit cards already maxed out and they charge a 20% annual percentage rate.
+Let’s say you have four different credit cards already maxed out and they charge 28% in annual interest.
 If you were to pay off these credit cards separately, imagine the amount of interest you’ll be paying over a year!

-This is where a debt consolidation loan comes into play.
-If you transfer the total balances of the four cards into one consolidated loan at a lower interest rate of 10% and lower, just think how much you will be saving on interest every year!
+If you combine all your loans into one consolidated loan at a lower interest rate, just think how much you will be saving on interest every year!

 - You should have an annual salary of between $20,000 and $120,000;

 - Your net personal assets should not exceed $2 million;

 - Your current outstanding debt must be at least a certain amount 12 times your monthly income.